georgepetrou/CleaningData/codebook.md

 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

 # Project assignment output data.
-The run_analysis.R scirpt outputed the data below.
-The data are a small subset of all data collected.
+The run_analysis.R scirpt outputed the data described below.
+The data is a small subset of all data collected in the experiements.

-Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-- Triaxial Angular velocity from the gyroscope.
-- A 561-feature vector with time and frequency domain variables.
-- Its activity label.
-- An identifier of the subject who carried out the experiment.

 # Means for time domain measurements